surajmitsel/surajmitsel/Cpp/read/17_Templates.md

 - It is a ability to have a single class that can handle several different datatype means the code is easier to handle and it makes class more usable.
 - C++ adds two keyword to support templates `template` and `typename`.
 The second keyword can always be replaced by keyword `class`.
 - Templates are expended at compile time this is like macros, the difference is compiler does type checking before expansion.
+- Templates in C++ are resolved at compile time.
+When you use templates to define generic code, the compiler generates specific code for each instantiation of the template with different template arguments.
+This process is known as template instantiation, and it occurs during the compilation process.
+The compiler verifies the correctness of template code, including syntax and type checking, and generates the appropriate code for each template instantiation.
+The resulting compiled code contains the specific implementations for each template instantiation, and there is no runtime overhead associated with template instantiation.
 - The basic syntax for declaring a template class is follow as
 ```cpp
     // Definition